19914039/fledgeDoc/docs/source/installation.rst

   cd fledge-src
   cd fledge-gui
   ./make_deb
-  cd

-it will build a •deb package & store it to *package/build* directory. we can go and check for the same in the above directory.
+it will build a .deb package & store it to *packages/build* directory. we can go and check for the same in the above directory.

 .. code-block:: console

-  cd package/build
+  cd packages/build
   ls

+You should see a .deb pakage for the fledge gui.
+Now we can proceed for installation. before that we need to copy the .deb package to /var/cache/apt/archives/.

 Install
 --------

 .. code-block:: console

-  sudo cp packages/build/fledge-gui_1.9.2next-224.deb /var/cache/apt/archives/.
+  sudo cp fledge-gui_1.9.2next-224.deb /var/cache/apt/archives/.
   sudo apt install /var/cache/apt/archives/fledge-gui_1.9.2next-224.deb

 .. note::

-  Version might be different from one to other.
+  Version might be different fledge-gui_1.9.xnext-xxx.deb from one to other.

 Verify
 -------